Study in the U.S.

 Study in New York

 New York is a global hub for culture, design, art, finance, architecture, and more.
-If you’re matriculated as an NYIT student at one of our global campuses or a visiting international exchange student, you can come to New York and take classes for a semester or more at our Manhattan (New York City) or Old Westbury (Long Island) campus through our Global Exchange program.
+If you’re matriculated as an NYIT student at one of our global campuses or a visiting international exchange student, you can come to New York and take classes for a semester or more at our New York City or Long Island campus through our Global Exchange program.
 Explore new cultures and career paths while you make friends with classmates from around the world.

 To be eligible for the Global Exchange program, you must: